• Features

 How to create a discount code popup on Shopify

-Before building any popup, create the actual discount:
+Before building Shopify discount popups, create the actual discount:

 Image via Shopify

-• Choose Specific customers and select Customer gets discount for signing up
+5. Choose Specific customers and select Customer gets a discount for signing up

-Keep this code handy — you’ll add it to your popup’s success message.
+Keep this code handy, as you’ll need to add it to your popup’s success message.

-It’s best practice to create a discount popup that requests an email address, so that you can target customers with additional messages.
-However, you could also make a popup without any data capture fields if sales are your only goal.
+It’s best practice to create discount popups that request an email address, as this allows you to target customers with additional messages.
+However, you could also create a Shopify popup without any data-capture fields if your only goal is sales.

 The steps are similar: